chinootes/math/notes/games.tx.prisoners dilemma.md

 id: okh3fg46m83rps9lc058m4i
 title: Prisoners Dilemma
 desc: ''
-updated: 1713213927820
+updated: 1714243435878
 created: 1713189772999
 ---

 This game can be formulated or described in many ways, but the basic structure of the game is that there has two prisoners.
 Lets call them A and B. Both are accused of some crime.
 Now, both prisoners are taken into separate rooms and questioned.

 Neither A, nor B knows what the other one is going to act.
 They can choose to cooperate or defect.
-Based on how they choose to act, the prisoners will get [[game theory.games.payoffs]]
+Based on how they choose to act, the prisoners will get [[games.comps.payoffs]]

 Let C denote co-operation from the prisoner's side and D denote defection.
 We will just consider the "weights" of the payoffs in our case, doesn't matter what the reward is.

-Here is a [[game theory.normal form]] representation of the game:
+Here is a [[games.representation.normal form]] representation of the game:

 |       |      | **B** |
 |-------|-----|------|-------|